arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 * The point between "0" and the space following it, is also a word boundary.
 * Finally, between the "s" in "lesions" and the period following it is our final word boundary.

 Word boundaries are useful in case you're looking for patterns that match the start or end of a word.
-For example, what if you're looking in a text for "ome" words -- mentions of "microbiome", "genome", "transcriptome", "exome", "proteome", "trisome", "microsome" and similar words?
-[If you look just for the pattern `ome`](https://regex101.com/r/gk7BYK/1), you will also match "women", "foment", "moment", "omega" and so on.
+For example, what if you're looking in a text for "ome" words -- mentions of "microbiome," "genome," "transcriptome," "exome," "proteome," "trisome," "microsome," and similar words?
+[If you look just for the pattern `ome`](https://regex101.com/r/gk7BYK/1), you will also match "women," "foment," "moment," "omega," and so on.

 ![The regex `ome` matches ten locations that contain "ome" in our silly sentence "The genome of women is home to some of the most comely parts of the human exome: the omega moment that foments the proteome.".](media/without_word_boundary.png)<!-- style = "border: 1px solid rgb(var(--color-highlight)); max-width:400px;" -->

-How can you indicate words that end in "ome"?
+How can you indicate words with "ome" and the end?
 [Append a word boundary](https://regex101.com/r/GnLvOU/1) at the end of the `ome` pattern: `ome\b`.

 ![The regex `ome\b` matches five locations in words ending in "ome" in our silly sentence "The genome of women is home to some of the most comely parts of the human exome: the omega moment that foments the proteome.".](media/with_word_boundary.png)<!-- style = "border: 1px solid rgb(var(--color-highlight)); max-width:400px;" -->

-We still have some "false" hits with "home" and "some".
+We still have some "false" hits with "home" and "some."
 How could we solve this and require at least two, and not just one, leading letter?
-That way, "home", "some", "come", "dome", etc. would be excluded, but "exome" would still match.
+That way, "home," "some," "come," "dome," etc. would be excluded, but "exome" would still match.

 Well, what if we started off our pattern with "two or more characters" followed immediately by "ome" and then the word boundary?
 Let's try it on the next page.